teodorlu/shed/README.md

 A collection of CLI and TUI tools made with Clojure.

-Purpose: make it as easy as possible to experiment with personal terminal workflows.
+Purpose: make it as easy as possible to experiment with personal terminal workflow.

 ## Rationale